 Effective with five-minute settlement implementation, for a partial dispatch clock hour, the Expected Performance of a Demand Resource is not adjusted by the percentage of the hour dispatched.
 When five-minute revenue meter data is submitted to determine compliance for a Performance Assessment Interval, the actual load reduction for a Performance Assessment Interval is calculated using the five-minute metered load data for such Performance Assessment Interval as opposed to using hourly metered load data.
-When five- minute revenue meter data is not submitted to determine compliance of a Demand Resource for a Performance Assessment Interval, the actual hourly load reduction for the hour ending that includes a Performance Assessment Interval(s) is flat-profiled over the set of dispatch intervals in the hour.
-The actual load reduction for a Performance Assessment Interval is calculated as the actual hourly load reduction multiplied by (twelve divided by the number of five-minute intervals the Demand Resource was dispatched in the hour).
+When five- minute revenue meter data is not submitted to determine compliance of a Demand Resource for a Performance Assessment Interval, the actual hourly load reduction for the hour ending that includes a Performance Assessment Interval, the actual hourly load reduction for the set of dispatch intervals in the hour.
+The actual load reduction multiplied by (twelve divided by the number of five-minute intervals the Demand Resource was dispatched in the hour).
 The actual load reduction for a registration for a Performance Assessment Interval is capped at the Peak Load Contribution of the registration in the summer period and at the Winter Peak Load of the registration multiplied by Zonal Winter Weather Adjustment Factor in the winter period.